 If we take the case of 2 students who graduated from medical school together but chose to pay their student debts in the 2 different ways described above, we’ll see that while the first one was able to reimburse the loan quicker, the second one ended up making more extra cash than was required for the refund.

-I would like to share a similar example of my colleague whose husband graduated medical school with a gigantic amount of cash, and with every passing year, he would get more and more worried about the ever-increasing interest rate.
+I want to share a similar example of my colleague whose husband graduated from medical school with a gigantic amount of cash.
+Unfortunately, he would get more and more worried about the ever-increasing interest rate with every passing year.

-To plan his loan reimbursement strategy, he followed Mr. Phil Town’s advice, who is an expert investment advisor, and decided to get rid of the bad debt first.
+To plan his loan reimbursement strategy, he followed Mr. Phil Town’s advice, an expert investment advisor, and decided to get rid of the bad debt first.

-This is the kind of debt that one borrows at a high-interest rate and utilizes for a good or service which decreases in value as time passes.
-Also, this kind of debt also does not assist the debtor in generating any valuable income.
+This is the kind of debt that one borrows at a high-interest rate and utilizes for a good or service, decreasing in value as time passes.
+Also, this kind of debt does not assist the debtor in generating any valuable income.

-So within 10 years of his graduation, this person successfully rid himself of all student debt as well as the additional interest amount just by making smart saving choices and keeping a fixed amount of money from his annual income solely for loan repayment.
+So within 10 years of his graduation, this person successfully rid himself of all student debt and the additional interest amount just by making smart saving choices and keeping a fixed amount of money from his annual income solely for loan repayment.

-The only drawback of direct repayment of medical school debt is that it is more economically challenging for the student and their financial conditions may suffer for some time under the circumstances that a huge chunk of their real income is being dumped into the payment of a loan taken decades ago.
+The only drawback of direct repayment of medical school debt is that it is more economically challenging for the student.
+Their financial conditions may suffer for some time under the circumstances that a huge chunk of their real income is being dumped into the payment of a loan taken decades ago.

 But if you are wise enough, you can overcome this challenge as well with the method of efficient budgeting.